LeetLLM

 • judge checkpoint with both validation loss and sampled text

-If any piece is wrong, loop still runs and still prints numbers.
-That is why this lesson is valuable.
-It forces you to make tokenizer, batching, model, and generation agree with each other instead of studying them as isolated concepts.
+If any piece is wrong, the loop still runs and still prints numbers.
+Tokenizer, batching, model, and generation need to agree with each other instead of being studied as isolated concepts.

 Five moving parts